raddest-ca/encyclopedia-radica/README.md

 # encyclopedia-radica

+"If you wish to make an apple pie from scratch, you must first invent the universe" - Carl Sagan

 A categorization of things I find interesting.

 According to Wikipedia and Google Translate, Radica means "root", which is a happy coincidence since I want the name to match Raddest.